zitadel/zitadel/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about:
-  A task describes what is to be implemented and which acceptance criteria must be met.
+about: A task describes what is to be implemented and which acceptance criteria must be met.
-title: ""
+title: ''
-labels: "state: triage"
+labels: 'state: triage'
-assignees: ""
+assignees: ''

 ---

 Description

 **Acceptance criteria**
 - [ ] ...
 - [ ] ...